Olumedey/DiscountCompliance_Assessment/README.md

-# Rogers Discount Compliance Assessment
+# A Discount Compliance Assessment
 This is a solution set (Python Code, Tableau Dashboard, and Recommendation Presentation) for a second-round assessment given to me while applying for a Sr. Revenue Analyst role at Rogers Telecommunications.

 ## Base Datasets